 If your vehicle is detected by a fixed speed camera, a mobile speed camera or by Police, you will be issued with a penalty notice.
 Should you pay the notice, you will not only incur the financial penalty, but also demerit points depending on the type of offence.
 Learner and P1 licence holders will have their licence suspended for at least 3 months for any speeding offence.

-It may be worthwhile to seek legal advice should you be considering challenging the speed identified, or alternatively, appeal any suspension which may have arisen from the paying of the penalty notice.
+It may be worthwhile to seek legal advice should you be considering challenging the speed identified, or appeal any suspension which may have arisen from the paying of the penalty notice.
 Should you contact Josh and James, they can give you advice and appear on your behalf should you need them to.

-For completeness you can see the full details of all speeding offences and penalties.
+For completeness, you can see the full details of all speeding offences and penalties.

 Will my licence be suspended if I am caught speeding?

-In addition to the Police power to suspend licenses, police can also impound or confiscate number plates from a vehicle for period of 3 months when:
+In addition to the Police power to suspend licenses, police can also impound or confiscate number plates from a vehicle for a period of 3 months when:

 - a driver is caught exceeding the speed limit by 45 km/h; or